Recommended by 56 users

 This blog was first published on DevOps.com.

 Edureka is a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
-The Edureka DevOps Certification Training course helps learners gain expertise in various DevOps processes and tools such as Puppet, Jenkins, Nagios and GIT for automating multiple steps in SDLC, Ansible, SaltStack and Chef.
-Check it out here.
+The Edureka DevOps Online Training course helps learners gain expertise in various DevOps processes and tools such as Puppet, Jenkins, Nagios, Ansible, Chef, Saltstack and GIT for automating multiple steps in SDLC.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.